The Tewantin National Park is located along the Cooroy Noosa Road, 2km West of Tewantin and 10km from Noosa.

 Tewantin National park is a great place to explore, though it does not allow camping.
 There are tracks which give visitors a good opportunity for bird watching.
 Apart from walking you can also engage in bike riding, horse riding, abseiling and rock climbing.

 If you are going for a picnic, then Wooroi day use area is the ideal place.
-Picnic tables, toilets and a water tap are provided.
+Picnic tables, toilets and water tap are provided.
 Feeding of wildlife especially butcher birds is prohibited as it could be harmful to their health.

 Bike riders should not ride in prohibited areas but they can choose from different trails which differ in length and difficulty.
 There are also horse trails throughout the park.
-The tracks passes through tall forest, rainforest gullies and semi-heath areas.
+The tracks pass through the tall forest, rainforest gullies and semi-heath areas.
 It also has an amazing park as you can go for fishing or even hire a boat to go for cruises.